srix55/dvaita/texts/xml-tags.md

   - Attributes:-
     - em: Emphasis / bold
     - lang: kan/eng/san, 3 letter iso standard for language
-    - id: Id associated with a segment for PS, meaning, grammar, etc
+    - id: Id associated with a segment for PS, meaning, grammar, etc. When used to denote meanings/grammar, make sure that the id is unique throughout the book.
+One way to ensure this is to use 'chapterNumber-shlokaNum-digit' as the id.
+    - qm: A '_' separated list of quick meanings to this segment of text that's likely displayed inline as a superscript.
+Default language is Sanskrit.
+To specify other languages, use this syntax: `qm="kan#ಆರೋಗ್ಯ_eng#health,wellbeing_san#स्वास्थ्यम्"`
+    - feat: Features.
+Contains comma separated list of features.
+Example: `feat="m,g"`.
+The features are:
+      - m: Meaning.
+Engine generates a clickable link to the word in the meanings section
+      - g: Grammar.
+Engine generates a clickable link to the word in the grammar section
-- quick-meaning: Quick meanings of a segment.
-Helpful in annotating text with the meaning.
+      - ps: Is linked to a point in the post-section
-  - Attributes:-
-    - ref-id: Id in reference to a marked segment
-    - lang: kan/eng/san, 3 letter iso standard for language
 - ps: post section
 - ps-ref: reference to a post section
   - Attributes:-